Rural Homes

 Cooperation as Economic Strategy

 Rural cooperatives generate over $567 million in revenue annually while keeping profits and democratic control within communities.
-These member-owned enterprises fill critical gaps where private investors see insufficient returns.
-From grocery stores in food deserts to high-speed internet in underserved areas, cooperatives provide essential services that markets alone won’t deliver.
+These member-owned enterprises fill gaps where private investors see insufficient returns.
+From grocery stores in food deserts to high-speed internet in underserved areas, cooperatives provide services that markets alone won’t deliver.

 The Volunteer Economy That Powers Rural America

 Traditional service organizations provide proven frameworks easily adapted to local contexts.
 Rotary and Lions Clubs offer international support with local autonomy.
-Faith-based networks leverage existing congregational structures for community service beyond religious boundaries.
+Faith-based networks use existing congregational structures for community service beyond religious boundaries.
 Youth development through 4-H and FFA builds tomorrow’s leaders while accomplishing today’s projects.
 Senior volunteer programs match retiree expertise with community needs, from AARP Tax-Aide providing free tax preparation to retired teachers tutoring struggling students.

-Strategic Orchestration of Community Assets
+Strategic Use of Community Assets

 Systems Thinking for Rural Development